luapower/luapower-all/luajit.md

 The solutions for the first two problems are platform-specific and are described below.
-As for the third problem, you can extract the exe's path from arg[-1].
+As for the third problem, you can extract the exe's path from `arg[-1]` or use the more reliable [fs.exedir].
 To get the location of the _running script_, as opposed to that of the executable, use [glue.bin].
-To add more paths to package.path and package.cpath at runtime, use [glue.luapath] and [glue.cpath].
+To add more paths to package.path and package.cpath at runtime, use [glue.luapath] and [glue.cpath] respectively.

 ### Finding Lua modules

-#### Windows

-`!\..\..\?.lua;!\..\..\?\init.lua` was added to the default package.path in luaconf.h.
+`!\..\..\?.lua;!\..\..\?\init.lua` was added to the default `package.path` in `luaconf.h`.
 This allows luapower modules to be found regardless of what the current directory is, making the distribution portable.

 The default `package.cpath` was also modified from `!\?.dll` to `!\clib\?.dll`.
-This is to distinguish between Lua/C modules and other binary dependencies.
+This is to distinguish between Lua/C modules and other binary dependencies and avoid name clashes on Windows where shared libraries are not prefixed with `lib`.

-#### Linux and OSX
+The `!` symbol was implemented for Linux and OSX too.

-In Linux and OSX, luajit is a shell wrapper script that sets LUA_PATH and LUA_CPATH to acheive the same effect and assure isolation from system libraries.

 #### The current directory

-Lua modules (including Lua/C modules) are searched for in the current directory
-___first___ (on any platform), so the isolation from the host system is not absolute.
+Lua modules (including Lua/C modules) are searched for in the current directory ___first___ (on any platform), so the isolation from the host system is not absolute.

 This is the Lua's default setting and although it's arguably a security risk, it's convenient for when you want to have a single luapower tree, possibly added to the system PATH, to be shared between many apps.
 In this case, starting luajit in the directory of the app makes the app's modules accessible automatically.

+Static builds of LuaJIT don't look into the current directory at all.

 ### Finding shared libraries